bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SAVLCK` saves lock values to a file on disk fspec which can be later be loaded using `RSTLCK`.
 If no file is specified RNMR will prompt for it with temp as a default.
+## SAVLOG
+Save logging to file

+Category: Misc.

+Format: `SAVLOG` fspec

+Defaults: temp

+Prerequisites: Logging enabled

+Description:
+`SAVLOG` saves logging to a file on disk fspec.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SAVSHM
 Save shim values to file